Rolv-Arild/replay-pretraining/README.md

 There are a couple reasons previous attempts haven't been particularly successful:

 1. Replays do not contain all the player inputs.
 Some of them are included, and it's theoretically possible to infer the rest algorithmically but...
-2. Replays are lossy reconstructions of data from the server, Rocket League's in-game interpolation does a lot of heavy lifting.
+2. Replays are lossy reconstructions of data from the server.
+Rocket League's in-game interpolation does a lot of heavy lifting.
 3. Because of compounding error, a ridiculously high accuracy is needed.
 Choosing the wrong action at any time can lead to states the model hasn't seen before and doesn't know how to recover from.
 4. Humans are very inconsistent and make very different choices in situations, there's no single right action to take.

-In the RLBot Botpack, TensorBot and Levi are actually trained on inputs/outputs of bots, which works alright since we can get super-accurate inputs and consistent outputs, but then again it's doubtful that method would ever outperform the bot its trained on.
+In the [RLBot](https://rlbot.org/) [Botpack](https://github.com/RLBot/RLBotPack), TensorBot and Levi are actually trained on inputs/outputs of bots, which works alright since we can get super-accurate inputs and consistent outputs, but then again it's doubtful that method would ever outperform the bot its trained on.